SuperOfficeDocs/superoffice-docs/docs/en/email/gmail-link/learn/settings.md

 ## Always show the archive dialog

 If unchecked, the dialog **Archive email in SuperOffice** will not be shown when you archive an email message by clicking the **Archive** button.
-All default values in settings will be used on this “quick archive” feature, even if the archive dialog is not displayed.
+All default values in settings will be used on this "quick archive" feature, even if the archive dialog is not displayed.
 After archiving the email message, a pop-up message is displayed.

 Sometimes, the dialog **Archive email in SuperOffice** is always displayed: